nuadi/googlecrestscript/README.md

 # Google CREST Script (GCS)
 GCS is a Google Code script designed for use in Google Sheets.
-It will enable you to authenticate and access the Market endpoint inside EVE Online's CREST web service, and use custom functions to retrieve order data.
+It provides custom functions for accessing the Market endpoint inside EVE Online's CREST web service.

 # Contents